Faculty

 Our team

-Catherine is a Quality Improvement Programme Manager currently supporting the KQuIP home therapies QI project which aims to improve the quality and uptake of home therapies across the UK.
-Catherine also supports the national paediatric KQuIP network and coordinates The Renal Association / Kidney Care UK annual Patient Reported Experience Measure.
+Catherine is a Quality Improvement Programme Manager currently supporting the KQIP home therapies QI project which aims to improve the quality and uptake of home therapies across the UK.
+Catherine also supports the national paediatric KQIP network and coordinates The Renal Association / Kidney Care UK annual Patient Reported Experience Measure.

 When not working Catherine enjoys playing the piano and flute, reading, walking her labradoodle, camping, and cycling.